 Deep in McCurtain County, almost lost among the dense foliage of Southeast Oklahoma, the state’s only native palm tree remains almost a mystery.
 Why this should remain a mystery is, frankly, a mystery.
-The Sabal minor, or more commonly known as the Dwarf Palmetto or Bush palmetto, is actually one of the few species of tropical palm tree that thrives in Oklahoma.
+The Sabal minor, more commonly known as the Dwarf or Bush Palmetto, is actually one of the few species of tropical palm tree that thrives in Oklahoma.

-Besides the Dwarf Palmetto’s that abound in Oklahoma, several other species of tropical palm trees and other tropical plants also thrive in the state.
-Among the most popular palm trees in Oklahoma, the Chinese Windmill Palm, Needle Palm, and Umbrella Palm seem to flourish across most of the state.
+Besides the Dwarf Palmettos that abound in Oklahoma, several other species of tropical palms and other tropical plants also thrive in the state.
+Among the most popular in Oklahoma, the Chinese Windmill Palm, Needle Palm, and Umbrella Palm seem to flourish across most of the state.
 Some popular tropical plants in Oklahoma include the Japanese Fiber Banana, Trunking Beaked Yucca, Giant Elephant Ear, and the Yucca Cane Tree (Spineless Yucca).

 McCurtain County’s Sabal minor ('McCurtain' Strand)

 This elusive little palm tree can be found in almost all parts of southeastern Oklahoma.
 This Scrub Palm grows most densely in McCurtain County, just west of Folsom, Arkansas near the red river.
-Even though it grows vigorously in this area, don’t expect to sight it off the main roads.
-This little palm tends to blend in with the foliage around it.
+Even though it grows vigorously in this area, don’t expect to sight it off the main roads; it tends to blend in with the foliage around it.

-As is typical for this type of palm tree, this palm forms a very fiberous trunk.
-After it reaches 20’ in height, these fibers begin to fall off, leaving a trunk of around 4-6” in diameter.
-Since the Windmill Palm is considered one of the faster growing cold-hardy palm trees, after planting you can expect it to grow at a rate of around 12” per year.
-As with all palm trees planted in Oklahoma, this palm benefits from ample fertilizer and water.
+As is typical for this type of palm tree, it forms a very fibrous trunk.
+After it reaches 20’ in height, these fibers begin to fall off, leaving a trunk of around 4" to 6” in diameter.
+Since the Windmill Palm is considered one of the faster-growing cold-hardy palm trees, after planting you can expect it to grow at a rate of around 12” per year.
+As with all palm trees planted in Oklahoma, it benefits from ample fertilizer and water.

 As its name implies, the Needle Palm grows very long and sharp needles around its base.
 These needles, sometimes growing up to 10” long, serve to protect the seeds that grow at the base of the tree.
 The needles also serve as an excellent deterrent for browsing animals, which can easily wreak havoc in any Oklahoma garden.

 Since this versatile palm tree grows under just about any condition, it serves as one of Oklahoma’s perfect tropical choices.
+Occasionally, you can find this native palm growing as far east as Poteau.
 However, because of the long needles the tree produces, many times the seeds can be hard to find.
 If you have young children that frequently play around your garden area, remember to use caution when planting the Needle Palm.

 While this stunning palm specimen can survive Oklahoma winters, it does need a little tender loving care when temperatures drop too low.
 Perfectly suited for the tropics, this plant has been known to survive winters outdoors as far north as Kansas.
 If left unprotected during the winter, the Umbrella Palm has been known to bounce back after losing all of its leaves.
 Simply remove the dead foliage, add a little mulch to help keep the root system warm, and wait for spring.

-Umbrella Palms usually have 24 to 72 inch high stems.
-Arrayed out like miniature umbrellas, thin blades spread out from the top of the stems, creating a wonderful tropical feel to any Oklahoma garden.
+Umbrella Palms usually have 24 to 72-inch high stems.
+Arrayed out like miniature umbrellas, thin blades spread out from the top of the stems, adding a wonderfully tropical feel to any Oklahoma garden.
 It is common for them to achieve this height within one growing season.
 Once mature, they may spread easily from 12” to 48” in diameter.